 Two problems occur if we refer to the above diagram to illustrate the Polyvagal Theory.

-One is that we lump together the state of Dorsal Vagal activation that is an essential part of our normal life (e.g. the restorative function of sleep) and the state of Dorsal Vagal activation that is our last resort to deal with major threat, when all else has failed.
+One is that we lump together the state of Dorsal Vagal activation that is an essential part of our normal life (e.g. the restorative function of sleep) and the state of Dorsal Vagal activation that is our last resort to deal with a major threat when all else has failed.

 The integrated model